EllenB/xarray-stac-dask-tutorial/notebooks/05_scaling_setup.md

 In the next step, we use a Dask cluster in the cloud.
 One option for doing so, is to use [coiled.io](https://www.coiled.io/).
-Coiled can be used with AWS, Azure or a GCP account.
+Coiled can be used with Amazon Web Services (AWS), [Azure](https://docs.coiled.io/user_guide/setup/azure/cli.html) or the Google Cloud Platform ([GCP](https://docs.coiled.io/user_guide/setup/gcp/cli.html)) account.
 The advantage is that one does not have to bother about the installation of the infrastructure for scaling.
 **Disclaimer:** I do not work for coiled nor is this is advertisement :blush:.

 Till recently, it was possible to use Microsoft's Planetary Computer but this option has been stopped (please see Github discussion [here](https://github.com/microsoft/PlanetaryComputer/discussions/347)),

-The installation nodes are based on the coiled.io documentation ([here](https://docs.coiled.io/user_guide/setup/index.html)) and [here](https://youtu.be/12mnkIYSekk) and [here](https://docs.coiled.io/user_guide/setup/aws/manual.html).
+Below, we use the AWS installation.
+The installation nodes are based on the coiled.io documentation [here](https://docs.coiled.io/user_guide/setup/index.html), [here](https://youtu.be/12mnkIYSekk) and [here](https://docs.coiled.io/user_guide/setup/aws/manual.html).
 The latter is for the manual installation.
-In the steps below, we document the automated installation and use Amazon Web Services (AWS) as the cloud provider at the backend.
-Other options are the Google Cloud Platform ([GCP](https://docs.coiled.io/user_guide/setup/gcp/cli.html)) or [Azure](https://docs.coiled.io/user_guide/setup/azure/cli.html).
+In the steps below, we document a semi-automated installation which should work whether you have already AWS keys installed on your system or have none installed.
+Below, we create a seperate user/AIM role for Coiled.

 The steps below are done a Windows 10 computer.